zhaocai/GoldenView.Vim/README.md

 ### `:GoldenViewResize`
-this command do manual resizing of focused window.
+This command manually resizes the focused window.

 You can also map a key for this as below: